mine-man3000/SeshOS-UEFI/README.md

 - [X] Configure a timer such as the Local APIC timer, the PIT, or the HPET.
 - [ ] Implement a scheduler to schedule threads in order make multitasking possible.
 - [ ] Design a virtual file system (VFS) and implement it.
 The traditional UNIX VFS works  when porting software
-- [ ] Implement a simple virtual file system like a memory-only tmpf
+- [ ] Implement a simple virtual file system like a memory-only tmpfs
 - [ ] Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem
 - [ ] Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to run sys calls.
 - [X] Write a PCI driver.